laurenchen0631/English-Learning/GRE/Vocab/Princeton/Set 1.md

 	1. *impotence*
 	1. *timorousness*

+11. While any bird egg will suffice for the tradition of egg decorating, those with _____ shells are preferred, so as to **prevent breaking when their contents are hollowed.**
+	1. obtuse
+	1. *tenuous*
+	1. pristine
+	1. permeable
+	1. [O] resilient
+	1. obtusely

+12. The Mayor was so _____ by the long trial that, despite his eventual *acquittal*, he admitted his **failing health** and declined to run for re-election.
+	1. *distraught*
+	1. exonerated
+	1. inspired
+	1. debilitated
+	1. vindicated

+13. Carey and Skylar's **constant bickering** *dismayed* their mother, who had grown weary of their _____ .
+	1. *squabbles*
+	1. laudations
+	1. affectations
+	1. *procrastinations*
+	1. humor

+14. Sheila would often _____ about her boyfriend's habits, but everyone could tell that her seemingly bitter **complaints** were mostly facetious.
+	1. *waffle*
+	1. rail
+	1. dissemble
+	1. grieve
+	1. *mince*

+15. Though many _____ endlessly **praised his work**, Dan often wished for some **honest criticism**.
+	1. sycophants
+	1. pedants
+	1. benefactors
+	1. adversaries
+	1. mavericks

+16. **Although** John F. Kennedy was known for his carefree flag football games, Gerald Ford should be _____ as our football president: He turned down **offers to play for two National Football League teams in order to pursue a career in public service.**
+	1. relegated
+	1. abrogated
+	1. annulled
+	1. criticized
+	1. [O] *apotheosized*

+17. With a similar contrast between a partly cloudy sky and a dark street, the cover of the recent rock CD _____ a **famous surrealist painting** from the early 1900s.
+	1. admires
+	1. obfuscates
+	1. evokes
+	1. *disenchants*
+	1. *sanctions*

+18. Now known as Administrative Professionals' Day, Secretaries' Day was created in 1952 by Harry F. Klemfuss, a public relations professional who _____ the value and significance of administrative assistants in order to **attract more women to the profession.**
+	1. *proscribed*
+	1. *touted*
+	1. refuted
+	1. undermined
+	1. admonished

+19. If one were asked who transmitted the first radio broadcast of the human voice, one might guess the _____ inventor Guglielmo Marconi, **but in fact** the feat was accomplished by the much **less well-known** Reginald Fessenden.
+	1. infamous
+	1. renowned
+	1. contingent
+	1. cogent
+	1. insistent

+20. Just as different people can have very different **personalities**, so too can pets-even those of the same species and breed possess varied _____.
+	1. initiations
+	1. *implementations*
+	1. aptitudes
+	1. rationalizations
+	1. temperaments

 ## Vocab
 + obstreperous (adj)難駕馭的/難管束的 <-- ob + streper 噪音 = noise + ous
 + rapacious (adj)強取的/貪婪的 = ravenous